zoltanszalontay/zoltanszalontay.github.io/_posts/2020-11-08-object-tracking-remembers-recently-lost-objects.md

 ---
 ## Introduction

-In this post we discuss the role of an Object Tracker algorithm and how improve a Fever Detector application.
+In this post we discuss the role of an Object Tracker algorithm and how to improve a Fever Detector application.

 ## Object Tracker

 The role of an Object Tracker is to make and maintain associations between bounding boxes found on consecutive video frames.

-When one or more objects are found on a video frame, th edetector returns their bounding box.
+When one or more objects are found on a video frame, the detector returns their bounding box.
 The same happens for the next frame.
 The problem is that we cannot tell which rectangle on the second frame contains the same object (person, face etc.) that for example the first rectangle on the first frame.
-We need an algorithm that finds and maintains 1-1 associations between bounding boxes found on the two frames.
+We need an algorithm that finds and maintains 1:1 associations between bounding boxes found on the two frames.

 One of the most simplistic Object Tracker algorithm is the Centroid Tracker.
 It simply associates two boxes based on their distance.
-It supposes that the objects do not move a lot between two frames so obviously, the closest box shows tha same object.
+It supposes that the objects do not move a lot between two frames so obviously, the closest box shows the same object.

 This algorithm has some problems, though:
 * It gets confused when two objects get too close.